Foundations of Freedom: The Promise of The New Multilateralism

 Historically, the failure to deal with nation-states growing in power and influence has led to conflict.
 The rise of Germany in the latter part of the 19th century was never dealt with, and we all know the consequences.
 So how should we respond now?

+In many cases the answer is simple.
+To ensure that countries can secure more wealth and power in the world through global cooperation and integration rather than through zero-sum power politics.
 This method can bear fruit.
 For a power experiencing such rapid growth, China, by all historical standards, is showing remarkable restraint in its external relations.
 Through cooperation on climate change, financial instability, and development, China is using its external muscle in a 21st century way rather reverting to 19th century methods of aggression.
 In fact there are many calls for China to do more: to use its muscle around the world to stand up against conflict, for example in Darfur.
 But it is clear China wants to work within the international order, not challenge it.
 India too, is playing a role in creating more regional stability, enjoying far better relations now with Pakistan that at any time since independence.
 That is why we must continue to integrate China and India into the global economy and the rules that go with it.
+However, some countries, perhaps because their rise is based excessively on resource wealth, are behaving more aggressively.
+When this happens, as with Russia’s action in Georgia over the summer, the international community is challenged.
+We play by certain rules; what happens when others don’t?

 There never was a possible military response to Russian aggression in Georgia.
 But we need to use the tools we do have to make sure that the fact that Russia is in a rules based order – in trade, in international relations – is used to deny long-term gains.